cloudfoundry/service-fabrik-broker/interoperator/docs/architecture/cluster-landscape.md

 In the [`pod` scheduling analogy](#an-analogy-to-kube-scheduler), the up-to-date set of available Kubernetes [`nodes`](https://kubernetes.io/docs/concepts/architecture/nodes/) in the Kubernetes cluster is assumed to be present and its members known to both the [`kube-scheduler`](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-scheduler/) as well as the individual [`kubelets`](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) running in those `nodes`.
 In Kubernetes, this information is available and kept up-to-date in the form of the [`Node`](https://kubernetes.io/docs/concepts/architecture/nodes/) resource.

-Similarly, in the case of [`ServiceInstance` scheduling](#serviceinstance-scheduling), the up-to-date set of available Kubernetes clusters in the landscape is assumed to be present and its members (the individual Kubernetes clusters) are known to both the `ServiceInstance` scheduler and the [Service Fabrik inter-operator](basic.md#service-fabrik-inter-operator).
+Similarly, in the case of [`SFServiceInstance` scheduling](#serviceinstance-scheduling), the up-to-date set of available Kubernetes clusters in the landscape is assumed to be present and its members (the individual Kubernetes clusters) are known to both the `SFServiceInstance` scheduler and the [Service Fabrik inter-operator](basic.md#service-fabrik-inter-operator).
 There is no standard Kubernetes resource that captures this information.

 The [Cluster Registry](https://github.com/kubernetes/cluster-registry/) defines the the [`Cluster`](https://github.com/kubernetes/cluster-registry/blob/master/cluster-registry-crd.yaml) resource that can capture the basic information about the available Kubernetes clusters.